 Fixed Income Strategy

-By strategically shifting out of overvalued assets we believe we can minimize potential risk and produce better returns over time.
+By strategically shifting out of overvalued assets, we strive to minimize potential risk and produce better returns over time.

 We believe that by avoiding the “style box” trap and having the flexibility to invest in multiple classes of bonds, we can manage each portfolio in such a way as to emphasize the most attractive sector at any given time.
-By strategically shifting out of overvalued assets we believe we can minimize potential risk and produce better returns over time.
+By strategically shifting out of overvalued assets, we strive to minimize potential risk and produce better returns over time.

 Furthermore, our research has shown that the various sectors of the bond market behave differently under different economic conditions.
 For instance, during periods of economic expansion, high yield and convertible bonds tend to perform well as rising corporate profits lead to improved credit profiles.
 Conversely, they tend to perform very poorly during periods of economic contraction as credit profiles deteriorate.
 During such recessionary periods, investment grade bonds generally prove to be better performers because of their responsiveness to declining interest rates.